themrchas/j1-awards/README.md

  ##Angular environmental variable strategy that can be used so that you don't have rebuild an app just to change a few variables.
  /environments/environment.###.ts files can be useful for various builds, but using environmental variables allows you to change data on the fly in place.    https://www.jvandemo.com/how-to-use-environment-variables-to-configure-your-angular-application-without-a-rebuild/

+ ## Pathological cases:

+ Organization 'Other' with no sub-org selected
+	Award identified as complete:
+		-not used in matrix
+		-not used in in-progress
+		-used in charts based on criteria

+	Award identified as in-progress
+		-not used in matrix
+		-used in in-progress
+		-not used in charts

+Award type 'Other' with no award sub-type
+	Award identified as complete:
+		-not used in matrix
+		-not used in in-progress
+		-used in charts based on criteria

+	Award identified as in-progress
+		-not used in matrix
+		-used in in-progress
+		-not used in chart based criteria

+Award type 'Other' and award is identified as sub-type not to use in matrix

+Award identified as complete:
+		-not used in matrix
+		-not used in in-progress
+		-used in charts based on criteria

+	Award identified as in-progress
+		-not used in matrix
+		-used in in-progress
+		-not used in chart based criteria